 After setting all the air vents to cooking positions, your fire is stable, and you have a nice fire going.
-Is time to add the wood chips or wood chunks.
-I like to add the smoking would last because I don’t want to waste it.
+It is time to add the wood chips or wood chunks.
+I’d like to add the smoking would last because I don’t want to waste it.

 Adding woo chips to your offset smoker during the starting process or while preheating the smoker will just burn the wood.
 I like to wait until the offset smoker is ready to then add wood.